 Following Government proposals to overturn the existing ban on new grammar schools and extend selective education, the Education Committee held an ‘evidence check’ hearing with the Department for Education, academics and policy experts in November.
 The Education Committee’s one-off session aims to review the existing evidence for selective education and it's findings will be published before the end of the year.

-The Committee is also conducting an inquiry into the impact of leaving the European Union ("Brexit") will have on Higher Education.
+One of the Committee's last inquires under Neil's chairmanship considered the impact of leaving the European Union ("Brexit") will have on Higher Education.
 There are fears that Britain’s withdrawal from the European Union will have a negative impact on higher education.
 Concerns range from being able to attract the brightest students from across Europe to making sure UK universities maintain their places among the world’s best.

 Other inquiries looked at the recruitment and retention of teachers and Multi Academy Trusts.